ekremturanfirat/Alpina_MainFCC/README.md

 You can download the Schematic files of the project from [here](https://github.com/ekremturanfirat/Alpina_MainFCC/tree/main/Schematic).

 ---
+### Schematic Files
+You can download the Schematic files of the project from [here](https://github.com/ekremturanfirat/Alpina_MainFCC/tree/main/Board)).

+---
 ### BOM Files
 You can donwload BOM(Bill of Materials) files of the project from [here](https://github.com/ekremturanfirat/Alpina_MainFCC/tree/main/BOM).